 Effective internal audit undertakes an independent evaluation of financial and operating information and of systems and procedures, to provide useful recommendations for improvements as necessary.
-The effectiveness of internal audit greatly contributes to the effectiveness of each auditee in particular and the organization at large (Dittenhafer, 2001).
-According to (Asairy, 1993; Haimon, 1998; Dittenhafer, 2001; MihertZeleke and Yismaw, 2010; Ahmed et al, 2009; Arena and Azzone, 2009; Cohean and Sayag, 2010) internal audit effectiveness is the interaction among the different factor such as the relationship between external and internal auditors, size of internal audit department, quality of audit work; professional proficiency, organizational independence, career and advancement and top management support.
+According to (MihertZeleke and Yismaw, 2010; Cohean and Sayag, 2010; Ahmed et al, 2009; Arena andAzzone, 2009;;Dittenhafer, 2001; Haimon, 1998; Asairy, 1993) internal audit effectiveness is the interaction among the different factor such as the relationship between external and internal auditors, size of internal audit department, quality of audit work; professional proficiency, organizational independence, careered advancement and top management support.
+The effectiveness of internal audit greatly contributes to the effectiveness of eachaudited in particular and the organization at large (Dittenhafer, 2001).

 An internal audit function's capability to provide useful audit findings and recommendations would help raise management's interest in its recommendations and the professional proficiency of the internal audit in terms of educational qualifications, professional qualifications, work experience, and continuing professional development is essential in attaining audit effectiveness.
-Also, the organizational setting in which internal audit operates, i.e. the organizational status of the office, its internal organization and the policies and procedures applying to each auditee, should enable smooth audits that lead to reaching useful audit findings.
+Also, the organizational setting in which internal audit operates, i.e. the organizational status of the office, its internal organization and the policies and procedures applying to each audited, should enable smooth audits that lead to reaching useful audit findings.
 Though, internal audit effectiveness should be brightness as a dynamic process that is continuously shaped by the interaction among the different factors mentioned above.

-Therefore, the major concern of this study is to assess internal audit effectiveness in Commercial Bank of Ethiopia.
+Therefore, the major concern of this study is to assess internal audit effectiveness in CommercialBank of Ethiopia.